mohammadabdellatif/BigDataUrbanProject/README.md

 FACILITYID and LAST_READ_DT, this will help in not inserting the first reading multiple times to the HBase table.
-* [Reducer](/scripts/hadoop/water_meters_reducer.py): will pass the record as an output only if the Min-Max normalization equation against the reading falls within 0 and 1.
+* [Reducer](/scripts/hadoop/water_meters_reducer.py): will pass the record as an output only if the Min-Max normalization equation for the record reading falls within 0 and 1.